If you don’t want any contextualization, jump directly to the aphorisms.

 All of this to say that the more advanced and modern a society is, the less in touch with reality it becomes.

-Our society has evolved so far from reality that we have reached a point where people can buy fake money (Dogecoin), fake land (Decentraland), live in fake worlds (the Metaverse), have sex with fake people (VR p*rn), eat fake food (McDonald’s), have fake children (plants and pets), and work fake jobs.
+Our society has evolved so far from reality that we have reached a point where people can buy fake money (Dogecoin), fake land (Decentraland), live in fake worlds (the Metaverse), have sex with fake people (VR p*rn), eat fake food (McDonald’s), have fake children (plants and pets), and work fake jobs (chief diversity officer 🤡).

 Side notes: I don’t necessarily agree with all of the following aphorisms.
-Lots of them are controversial, and would be designated as “dangerous ideas”, but as a libertarian, I don’t believe in censorship.
+Lots of them are controversial, and would be designated as “dangerous ideas”.
+But an idea is interesting precisely because it is dangerous.